 ALSO READDelhi HC questions PIL to stop LS poll losers from getting into RS Right to contest polls from jail does not give right to campaign: Delhi HC Priyanka Gandhi wants to avoid people's questions, says Smriti Irani Sync Lok Sabha, assembly polls to reduce campaign problems, says Niti Aayog New electronic voting machines will stop working if tampered with

+Com Part I from the School of Correspondence, DU.
 He had alleged that in the affidavit filed for nomination of April 16, 2014 Lok Sabha polls from Amethi constituency in Uttar Pradesh, Irani said she had completed Bachelor of Commerce Part-I from School of Open Learning, DU.